Adesh-Pandey/Portfolio/Adesh_Pandey_Resume.md

 ## Professional Summary

-Full-time Software Engineer at Synthesis with nearly 3 years of experience building high-performance web applications and mobile platforms.
-Specialized in React, TypeScript, Next.js, and full-stack development.
-Currently pursuing Bachelor's in Electronics Engineering at Pulchowk Engineering Campus while maintaining full-time employment.
-Proven track record of delivering impactful features including authentication system migrations, iOS applications, and complex interactive learning components.
+Software Engineer who improved authentication latency by 10x and built an iOS app adopted by 60% of users.
+3 years of experience specializing in React, TypeScript, Next.js, and Swift.
+Currently pursuing Bachelor's in Electronics Communication and Information Engineering while maintaining full-time employment at Synthesis, delivering high-impact features across web and mobile platforms.

 ---